 If you do not have experience in renovation or if you do not feel able to manage a construction site, it is recommended that you use a renovation company or qualified craftsmen.
 Of course, this represents an additional cost, but it assures you that the work will comply with current standards and that you will benefit from solid guarantees, in particular thanks to the ten-year guarantee from craftsmen, which covers possible construction defects.

-To find out more about the tailor-made support we offer, make an appointment with one of Kyka's project managers.
+To find out more about the tailor-made support we offer, make an appointment with one of Maison Kyka's project managers.

-From research to work, the architect managed to transcribe my need as I imagined but better!
+"I have just purchased my second property and Maison Kyka took care of everything from A to Z. From research to work, the architect managed to transcribe my need as I imagined but better!
+Thanks again, I highly recommend it!"

-Adrien BALIKDJIAN
+Adrien Balikdjian

 To reduce the investment associated with Buying an apartment or a house in need of work, several financial arrangements exist, such as: